NGSS Resource Hub

 "Develop a model to describe the cycling of Earth's materials and the flow of energy that drives this process."

-"Emphasis is on the processes of melting, crystallization, weathering, deformation, and sedimentation, which act together to form minerals and rocks through the cycling of Earth's materials."
+The focus is on how processes such as melting, crystallization, weathering, deformation, and sedimentation work together to form minerals and rocks as Earth's materials cycle.

 The three dimensions packed into this standard